What Does it Take to Be a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?

 - Orientation & Mobility Specialist

-In 2016, there was an estimated number of 130,400 jobs in the United States for Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist.
+There were about 130,400 jobs for Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 23.8% which is above the national average.
 The Bureau of Labor Statistics predicts 31,000 new jobs for Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.
+There will be an estimated 10,200 positions for Vision Therapist or Specialist per year.

 The states with the most job growth for Vision Therapist or Specialist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Kansas, Rhode Island, or Minnesota.
 These states have the worst job growth for this type of profession.